 Trelissick Park Group logo

-WCC 1995 Plan Excerpts
+WCC 1995 plan excerpts

-Landform and Geology
+Landform and geology

-Prior to the formation of the gorge the area was part of an extensive peneplain extending from Makara to Khandallah.
-The present landform developed from earthquake and erosion activity resulting in the formation of the gorge.
+Prior to the formation of the gorge, the area was part of an extensive peneplain extending from Makara to Khandallah.
+The present landform developed from earthquake and erosion activity, resulting in the formation of the gorge.
 A characteristic feature of the peneplain remnant is the rounded forms of the higher slopes contrasting quite dramatically with the steeper erosion-formed valley sides.

+Geologically the area consists of variably weathered, fractured and jointed sandstones and argillites.
+Bedrock slopes are carved by thin colluvium and solifluction deposits.
 The soils are yellow-brown Ngaio, Korokoro and Makara hill soils, and Ngaio silt loam over greywacke.
 The soils are reasonably fertile and very well drained.

 Climate